Lawreros/Pytorch_animate/design_notes.md

 ## Development Plan:
 ### Pipeline v0.0:
-- [ ] Add forward pass animation to conv2d model
+- [X] Add forward pass animation to conv2d model
+- [X] Create anchor point functionality
+    - [ ] Change rotation so that it happens after layer construction (allowing for anchors to work)
-- [ ] Add ability to customize input layer
+- [ ] Add ability to customize input layer (more than one channel)
 - [ ] Add MaxPooling2DLayer
 - [ ] Complete forward pass animation for simple CNN